 - If participating in the activity to meet your graduation requirement, review your Academic Department’s Requirements

 Meet with your site supervisor to discuss learning objectives (you must include learning objectives for your experience on Activity Application Form)

 Check out this document for help on learning objectives

 Log-on to ExperienceLink to complete the Activity Application Form via the Experiential Learning module.

 - You must review and comply with all Internship Program, Delaware Valley College and Employer site policies, procedures and expectations.
-Your signature on the Application indicates that you understand and agree to Internship and College policies.
+Your signature on the Application indicates that you understand and agree to Internship and University policies.

 - Your application will be forwarded to your Site Supervisor and Department Chair via email so that they can verify and approve your position and learning objectives.

 - Once approved, you will then be registered for the course in myDelVal.
 You will receive an email that you have been registered.